mr1716/Elastic-Certified-Engineer-Exam-8.1/example.md

 </details>

 ### Part 2
-:question: Give all female account holders in `accounts-2021` a 25% bonus increase on their balance :)
+:question: Give all state parks with 100% coverage in `totality-raw` a 25% bonus increase on their total time (just for the sake of this example) :)

 <details>
   <summary>View Solution (click to reveal)</summary>